Voltstro-Studios/VoltRpc/docs/articles/communication-layers.md

 - It has the most compatibly between systems.
 - It is however the slowest as shown from the [benchmarks](benchmarks.md#tcp-benchmark).

-It can be used with <xref:VoltRpc.Communication.TCP.TCPHost> and <xref:VoltRpc.Communication.TCP.TCPHost> classes.
+It can be used with <xref:VoltRpc.Communication.TCP.TCPClient> and <xref:VoltRpc.Communication.TCP.TCPHost> classes.

 ## Pipes